 The start date of an award will usually be decided as circumstances warrant.

 In deciding whether to award a DHP, officers will take into account any of the following factors, which may be relevant:

 The Benefits Service will decide how much to award based on all of the circumstances.
-This may be an amount below the difference between the liability and the payment of Housing Benefit and / or Council Tax Benefit.
-An award of a DHP does not guarantee that a further award will be made at a later date even if the claimant's circumstances have not changed
+This may be an amount below the difference between the rental liability and the payment of Housing Benefit.
+An award of a DHP does not guarantee that a further award will be made at a later date even if the claimant's circumstances have not changed.

 Change of Circumstances

 Customers awarded a DHP must notify the Benefits Service of any changes to their or any member of their family or household's personal or financial circumstances.
 The DHP may be revised up or down as appropriate.